Beware of Proximity Bias

 As with all things in life, our personal preferences when it comes to our place of work vary greatly.
 Some employees have opted to return to the office full time, others split time between remote and on-site work or in some cases opt for a fully remote model.
 While this flexibility has become the norm, concerns remain with some 41% of employees and their leaders quoting proximity bias as their top concern when it comes to hybrid and remote work.

-But what exactly is proximity bias and what does mean for your business
+But what exactly is proximity bias and what does it mean for your business?

 What is Proximity Bias?